Planet Hunting Projects

 The CONICA Spectral Differential Imager (SDI) upgrade is a 4-channel imager, observing simultaneously in three distinct wavelength bands between 1.56 micron and 1.64 micron.
 CONICA SDI is taylored towards the detection of T- and Y-class companions to nearby young stars, and is capable of reaching brightness contrasts of δH = 10.36 mag for a T6 object at 5-σ in 10-25 minutes at a separation of 0.5" from the target star.

 The NaCo survey for giant planets around nearby stars is a large GTO project to directly image extra-solar planets in L-band on a VLT unit telescope (UT) at ESO's Paranal observatory.
-The survey starts in December 2015 and is carried out jointly by the three partners of the former PRIMA-DDL consortium: MPIA, LSW, and University of Geneva.
+The survey started in December 2015 and is carried out jointly by the three partners of the former PRIMA-DDL consortium: MPIA, LSW, and University of Geneva.
 The main scientific aim of this survey is the revelation and characterization of the theoretically hypothesized but largely unknown wide-separation (>10au) planet population that may originate from a mix of in-situ formation and early dynamical evolution.
-Although the survey will be partially overlapping with other state-of-the-art large exoplanet imaging surveys, like with SPHERE or GPI, it will cover a different parameter range by exploiting the L-band sensitivity of NaCo to lower-mass and older planets.
+Survey observations were completed when NaCo was decommissioned in October 2019.
+Thus far, ISPY has discovered (published) 4 new close low-mass stellar companions, and confirmed and characterised two GPs originally discovered by SPHERE.
+Analysis and follow-up observations of companion candidates are ongoing.

 SEEDS (The "Strategic Exploration of Exoplanets and Disks with Subaru) is a Subaru-HiCIAO-AO188 direct imaging survey, searching for giant planets (1 MJ < mass <~13 MJ) and protoplanetary/debris disks mainly around ~500 nearby solar-type or more massive young stars.
 The ages of our exoplanet target stars span ~1-10 Myr for YSOs in nearest star forming regions, through ~100-500 Myr old stars in nearby open clusters, to ~1 Gyr old nearby stars.
 Proposed to be conducted within 5 years, the survey is now at its half-way point and a number of confirmed detections have been published.